alisbek/HackerNewsAPI/README.md

 ## Usage
 You can access the following endpoints to interact with the API:

-`GET /beststories/123`: Retrieve a list of the best stories from Hacker News.
+`GET /beststories/1`: Retrieve a list of the best stories from Hacker News. where 1 is number of stories in object
 ## API Endpoints
-`GET /beststories`
+`GET /beststories/15`
 Retrieve a list of the best stories from Hacker News, sorted by score.

 Response: